erikdmitchell/advanced-cms/README.md

 ### Custom Admin Columns
  * Initiate the class new MDW_Admin_Columns($config) and that will generate the columns.
- * @param array $config requires the post_type and one or more columns, which require a slug and label:
+ * @param array $config requires the post_type and one or more columns, which require a slug and label.
+An optional type paramater has also been added.

+See the mdw-cms-demo.php for detailed examples.

 Changelog
 ===========